So you want to be a Bitcoin miner, huh?

 1. HP Pavilion (GTX 1060, 3GB)

 For the price of one overly inflated GTX1060, one can get this nice little HP machine.
 The specs are nothing too mind-blowing, but it does boast a subdued yet futuristic exterior, 8GB of RAM, and a decently sized hard drive.
 It will allow you to play modern games at low to medium settings, and it will allow for some light mining.
 With a GTX 1060, one can expect to pull in over $1.50 a day using NiceHash.
 That’s not bad.
 Of course, if the price of crypto falls, then things would change significantly.
 Still, for a relatively small investment, this machine offers a fair amount of return on investment, and is pretty practical for day-to-day use.
+For many, this is the best desktop PC for cryptocurrency mining because it’s affordable and practical.

 - Relatively cheap